Definitions of Community Engagement

 Good for: Controversial topics in social issues, environment, health, education, science, and technology.

-Contains: Reports with information about all sides of an issue, including comments from experts in the field, charts and graphs, a pro-con feature, a chronology, a bibliography for additional research, and a list of contacts.
+Contains: Reports with information about all sides of an issue, including comments from experts in the field, charts and graphs, a pro-con feature, a chronology, a bibliography for additional research, and a list of advocacy organizations.

 Dates covered: 1923-present.